 Retirement plans can be complicated and confusing.
 But you can’t afford to skip over this issue during the divorce or separation process.
 Securing assets for your future allows you to concentrate on the security of your children now.

-Having a retirement plan is like owning a car — you don’t really own your car until you pay off the loan.
+Having a retirement plan is like owning a car — you don’t own your car until you pay off the loan.
 Similarly, your employer owns the retirement plan until you retire.
 It's an asset that needs to be divided in divorce, especially if you have been married 10 years or longer.
-These days most people have had more than one employer during their work lives, so be certain to identify all retirement plans held during your marriage, not just the current ones.
+These days most people have had more than one employer during their work lives.
+Be certain to identify all retirement plans held during your marriage, not just the current ones.

 Familiarize yourself with the terms you are likely to hear when you investigate your retirement plans.
 The Retirement Benefits Summary (PDF) worksheet will help you track your own and the other parent's retirement assets.
 Retirement plans get valued as of the separation date.

-If you are self-employed or an employee covered by a retirement plan, you are called the plan participant.
-When you were married, your spouse was called the alternate payee.
+If you are self-employed or an employee covered by a retirement plan, you are the plan participant.
+While married, your spouse was the alternate payee.
 Your child or other person chosen by the plan participant might also be the alternate payee.
 Vesting means that you are entitled to the retirement benefits your employer has contributed to the plan for you.

-Although retirement benefits are often years away from being paid out, you nevertheless want to compare all assets during your divorce process.
-Address the distribution of retirement benefits now, rather than when you are ready to receive benefits.
+Retirement benefits are often years away from being paid out.
+But you still want to compare all assets during your divorce process.
+Address the distribution of retirement benefits right away rather than when you are ready to receive benefits.

 A present division means you divide the value of the plan as of the divorce decree.
 A future division means the plan is divided at retirement.
 This will affect your future financial security, so give some thought to this decision.